 Nos.
 7 and 9 in 1973, after No. 9 had added its dormer floor but before No. 7 had been demolished and rebuilt.
 Photo courtesy RBKC

 The attractive raised ground floor entrance to No. 9 (Bute House) in 2015

-There were originally two detached villas and a semi-detached pair of villas on the western side between Ladbroke Square and Ladbroke Road.
+To the south of Allason House, on the western side between Ladbroke Square and Ladbroke Road, there were originally two detached villas and a semi-detached pair of villas.
 Each had a name: Wilby House, Resington Lodge, Hallbank and Burlington House.

 10 Ladbroke Terrace in 2015

 In the 1860s until his death, Wilby House was the home of Robert Cocks (1797-1887) who founded one of the best-known Victorian music publishers, Robert Cocks and Co.
 The firm is said by his death to have published 16,000 works.
 Robert Cocks also owned a number of properties in the area which he let, including No. 4 Ladbroke Terrace, No. 29 Ladbroke Walk and No. 24 Ladbroke Grove.
 In 1851, the census shows him as living at No. 1 Ladbroke Terrace, so he probably owned that too.

 In the 1930s, Wilby House was acquired by a masonic organisation.
 They used the villas an administrative headquarters and built a large one-storey double-height hall in the garden, for use as a meeting place and temple.
 The Freemasons disposed of the property (both house and hall) in the early 1990s and it is now residential.
 The hall now incorporates a swimming pool and a stage for events.